mendersoftware/mender-docs/02.Overview/01.Introduction/docs.md

 One consequence of the system update is that the update will replace all the files in a filesystem, thereby deleting any new or changed files that had been placed there.
-In other words, to be updatable a file system needs to be **stateless**.
+In other words, to be updatable a filesystem needs to be **stateless**.

 You have to store all files that you modify on the devices in a separate